stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notifications.md

 multi-signer setups to work is the ability of inserting additional DNSKEY records in each signer’s version of the zone.
 This is not the only multi-signer requirement, but it is the one that matters here.
-The problem here is that modern signers will automatically roll DNSSEC Zone Signing Keys without informing anyone, because ZSK rollovers are a local matter (as opposed to KSK rollovers that involve the parent).
+The problem here is that modern signers will commonly roll DNSSEC Zone Signing Keys automatically and without informing anyone, assuming a single-signer setup where ZSK rollovers are a local matter (as opposed to KSK rollovers that involve the parent).

 However, when the ZSKs of one signer are rolled the other signers will be unaware of this event.
 Having the individual signers sign DNSKEY RRsets where the ZSKs are not the same create a possibly broken signature chain and is therefore a dangerous situation.
-Eventually the signers will catch up, as multi-signer requires scanning of the DNSKEY RRsets of each signer to be able to compute the combined RRsets that should be published, but the period between the ZSK rollover in one signer and the other signers becoming aware constitute a period of potential brokenness.
+Eventually the signers will catch up, as multi-signer operators import each other's DNSKEY public key(s) to be able to compute the combined RRsets that should be published, but the period between the ZSK rollover in one signer and the other signers becoming aware constitutes a period of potential brokenness.

 # Efficiency Issues with DNS Scanning vs. Notification